We’re excited and honoured to feature South Africa’s second largest independent animal welfare organisation on PetlifeSA.

 Your dog loves you and probably missed you while you were away (even if it was just for an hour).
-By giving your dog too much attention every time you arrive home and by reacting to his excitement you encourage the development of unhealthy behaviour and increase his stress levels.
+By giving your dog too much attention every time you arrive home and by reacting to his excitement, you encourage the development of unhealthy behaviour and increase stress levels.

 ADDRESS JUMPING BY CORRECTING YOUR DOG’S BEHAVIOUR

-Before you met your pup, or adopted your dog, his mum played the role of pack leader.
-She would have calmly, but firmly, corrected behaviour that wasn’t acceptable by simply moving the puppy out of the way.
-This correction helps to establish boundaries which you need to continue applying so your pup remains submissive and obedient.
+Before you met your pup, or adopted your dog, his mum would have calmly, but firmly, corrected behaviour that wasn’t acceptable by simply moving the puppy out of the way.
+This correction helps to establish boundaries which you need to continue applying so your pup remains obedient.

 ASK YOUR DOG TO SIT BEFORE WELCOMING GUESTS